 In a letter to University of California President Richard Atkinson, Secretary Abraham states that the government holds the University accountable for its management of DOE's Los Alamos National Laboratory.
 The existing situation reflects a "systemic management failure" at Los Alamos, the Secretary notes.
 "I expect the University to continue its efforts to ensure these failures are corrected."
 The Secretary assigns Deputy Secretary Kyle McSlarrow and Acting NNSA Administrator Linton Brooks to evaluate the University's operation of the Laboratory and report their results by April 30, 2003.

 December 29, 2002

 Senator Charles Schumer (D-New York) urges the Bush Administration to release crude oil from the Strategic Petroleum Reserve (SPR) to head off possible supply problems and additional price hikes caused by continuing unrest in Venezuela.
-"New Yorkers are being socked with a triple whammy this winter: a soft economy, rising unemployment and higher gas and heating oil prices," Schumer notes.
+"New Yorkers are being socked with a triple whammy this winter: a soft economy, rising unemployment, and higher gas and heating oil prices," Schumer notes.
 "Unfortunately, with the oil strike in Venezuela and continuing unrest in the Middle East, we might not see relief from high oil prices unless something is done quickly."
-Also calling for a SPR draw down is House Energy and Commerce Committee Chairman Billy Tauzin (R-Louisiana).
+Also calling for an SPR drawdown is House Energy and Commerce Committee Chairman Billy Tauzin (R-Louisiana).